Testing that a Local Optimum of the Likelihood is Globally Optimum using Reparameterized Embeddings: Introduction

 \section{Introduction}

-Mathematical imaging problems are often formulated as non-convex energy minimization problems that imposes desirable properties on the global minimum, e.g., corresponding to a denoised, deblurred, or segmented image.
-Much of the work of Mila Nikolova addressed the problem of local and global minima.
+Mathematical imaging problems are often formulated as non-convex energy minimization problems that impose desirable properties on the global optima, e.g., corresponding to a denoised, deblurred, or segmented image.
+Much of the work of Mila Nikolova addressed the problem of local and global optima.
 As stated succinctly in one of her early papers: ``The resultant ... energy generally exhibits numerous local minima.
 Calculating its local minimum, placed in the vicinity of the maximum likelihood estimate, is inexpensive but inadequate'' \cite{nikolova1999markovian}.
-Study of local and global minima was a recurring theme in her work, in which she addressed the nature of objective functions associated with non-convex probabilistic models, i.e., maximum likelihood (ML) and maximum a posteriori (MAP) \cite{nikolova1997estimees}, \cite{nikolova1998inversion}, \cite{nikolova1999markovian}, \cite{nikolova2000segmentation}, \cite{alberge2006blind}, \cite{nikolova2007model}, as well as non-linear least squares \cite{durand2006stabilityI}, \cite{durand2006stabilityII}.
-Some of the optimization algorithms she introduced were only shown to converge to one of several possible local minima.
-For such algorithms, an important question is whether or not an observed convergent limit is, in fact, the global minimum.
-Searching for, and identifying, the global minimum is the problem that we address in this paper.
+Study of local and global optima was a recurring theme in her work, in which she addressed the nature of objective functions associated with non-convex probabilistic models, i.e., maximum likelihood (ML) and maximum a posteriori (MAP) \cite{nikolova1997estimees}, \cite{nikolova1998inversion}, \cite{nikolova1999markovian}, \cite{nikolova2000segmentation}, \cite{alberge2006blind}, \cite{nikolova2007model}, as well as non-linear least squares \cite{durand2006stabilityI}, \cite{durand2006stabilityII}.
+Some of the optimization algorithms she introduced were only shown to converge to one of several possible local optima.
+For such algorithms, an important question is whether an observed convergent limit is, in fact, the global maximum.
+Searching for and identifying the global maximum is the problem that we address in this paper.